Vertrauensstellung/Vertrauensstellung/README.md

 - 👋 Hi, I’m @Vertrauensstellung
 - 👀 I’m interested in webhook, football and learning python.
-- 🌱 I’m currently learning powershell.
+- 🌱 I’m currently learning powershell & Azure.
-- 💞️ I’m looking to collaborate on powershell & bash projects
+- 💞️ I’m looking to collaborate on powershell & bash projects.
 - 📫 How to reach me ...

 <!---